bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

 to ``FAILED``.
 The *Status Info* field in the landing zone list will contain details of what failed.
 In most cases, these fall into the following categories:

-- File checksum does not match the accompanying MD5 checksum file.
+- File checksum does not match the accompanying checksum file.
-- An MD5 checksum file is missing.
+- An checksum file is missing.
-- An MD5 checksum file is present but the related file is missing.
+- An checksum file is present but the related file is missing.
+- The checksum file is somehow invalid.

 .. figure:: _static/app_landingzones/zone_status_validate_failed.png
     :align: center